 One of the things I like most about contemporary and installation art is how it reaches across boundaries; out of the canvas, off the wall, into so many of our senses.
 The most engaging contemporary works are interactive, unexpected and even disconcerting.
 They draw you out of your comfort zone, challenge your preconceptions and engage you in unusual ways.
 The Palais de Tokyo, a meandering modern and contemporary art space standing side-to-side with the Musée d’art moderne de la ville de Paris near Trocadéro, is brimming with this kind of provocative art.

 Across its temporary and permanent collections, the Palais de Tokyo is beautifully immersive and multi-sensorial.
-Stepping into the museum’s lofty opening room, l’Américain and I were faced with a grand piano, classical music flowing from its unmanned keys, as delicate silver shavings drifted down from above, across the open lid and onto the floor.
+Stepping into the museum’s lofty opening room, I was faced with a grand piano, classical music flowing from its unmanned keys, as delicate silver shavings drifted down from above, across the open lid and onto the floor.

 Wandering further into the museum, we entered a cavernous, dark room, strung with clusters of pearly light bulbs reminiscent of Golden Age cinema fixtures, which abruptly flicked on and off, flooding random corners of the blackened room with light.
 The room was simultaneously unsettling and mesmerising and we found ourselves standing there in silence for a long time.